 Strategic Planning Committee

-The Strategic Planning Committee shall update the long term Strategic Plan of the Parish and assist the Vestry and membership in evaluating progress made toward the goals and objectives on an annual basis.
+The Strategic Planning Committee shall update the long-term Strategic Plan of the Parish and assist the Vestry and membership in evaluating progress made toward the goals and objectives on an annual basis.
 The committee shall concentrate its efforts on the following seven core values:

 1) Worship and Music; 2) Christian Education, Growth and Development; 3) Pastoral Care;4) Fellowship and Hospitality; 5) Stewardship and Fundraising; 6) Community Outreach; 7) Governance and Administration.